Explore the API with Postman

 In the first venue's _links

-, find the link labelled events
+, find the link labelled event

 .
 Click on that href